koavdev/projetoMcDonalds/README.md

 # projetoMcDonalds
-A project that was developed in Visual Programming Language w/ Java + MySQL
+A project that was developed in Visual Programming Language class w/ Java + MySQL